-1. Membership (Approved by the General Faculty, October 28, 2009 and by the Board of Regents, January 27, 2010)
+(Approved by the General Faculty, January 27, 2016 and by the Board of Regents, July 29, 2016)

 The faculty membership consists of one elected faculty member from each College Department, up to two members each for the Schools of Education, Social Work, and Business, and one professional librarian.
 Those selected to serve will be reported by the appropriate School or College Dean to the Secretary of the Faculty Senate.
-The term of no more than four members shall expire during any given year.
 Members may serve up to two consecutive terms; subsequent membership can occur only after a minimum of one academic year has elapsed.
 A Chair shall be elected by a simple majority vote of committee faculty members.
 The committee Chair must have served on the committee for one year prior to being elected chair.
 The Chair is encouraged, but not required, to serve a minimum of two years as chair to maintain continuity.
 After serving as Chair, a minimum of one term plus one year must pass before the faculty member may serve as chair again.
-The Vice President of Academic Affairs or his/her designee and the Director of Research and Sponsored Projects (Office of) are ex-officio nonvoting members.
+The Vice President of Academic Affairs or his/her designee and the Director of Research and Sponsored Projects (Office of) are ex-officio non-voting members.

-The Chair of the previous year will convene the first meeting of an academic year for election of a chair and establishment of meeting times.
+The Chair of the previous year will convene the first meeting of an academic year for election of a chair and secretary and establishment of meeting times.